CMoliina/fast-food-web/README.md

-# fast-food-web
+# Fast Food Web 🍔🍟
-A responsive Fast Food Web
+A responsive Fast Food Web in Spanish [ES]
+Using JS - HTML - CSS